IBM/SalesEnablement-VMware-L3-draft/docs/Client demonstrations.md

 Here are just a few high-level demonstration flows you may want to consider:

-- **VCF for Classic**
-    - Client's need:
-        - Move to cloud
-        - Data center evacuation
-    - Goals:
-        - Ease of provisioning a complete VCF stack based on clients needs
-        - Ease of growing the deployment on demand
-    - Benefits:
-        - Rapid deployment
-        - Elasticity and cloud pricing model
-        - Preserve current VMware skills and processes
-    - Demonstration method and flow:
-        - click-through demonstrations to provision and then manage a VCF for Classic instance

 - **VCF as a Service multitenant**
     - Client's need:
         - Meet business growth demands